The QTU gives high priority to giving its school leader members the best possible legal protection -TressCox lawyers.

-Do they give that money to the QTU, or do they keep it for themselves?
+Do they give that money to the QTU, or to the Labor party, or do they keep it for themselves?

 Should QTU officers take highly-paid directorships in addition to their union responsibilities - or should they put all of their time and energy into working for QTU members?